Crinibus/tvguide/README.md

 <br/>

-By using the flag "-t" or "--time" you can specify a time for the program to find a tv-show that starts at the specified time.<br/>
+By using the flag "-t" or "--time" you can specify a time for the program to find a tv-show that starts or is running at the specified time.<br/>
 Time must be formatted like this: "hh:mm".<br/>
 You can specify multiple times.